-This interactive map shows the location of local agencies that have decided to become or form groundwater sustainability agencies (GSAs).
-The boundaries of the GSAs are based on information submitted to DWR by those local agencies.
-While DWR makes every effort to provide accurate information, DWR has not reviewed the GSA boundary information contained in this map and makes no warranties as to the suitability of this map for any particular purpose.
-Where multiple local agencies have claimed the same portion of a groundwater basin in their GSA formation notice (within 90 days of the initial posted notice), the areas of overlap are indicated by a darker color within the GSA boundaries.
-These areas of overlap must be resolved before a local agency can be identified by DWR as an exclusive GSA.
-(Water Code §10723.8(c) and (d))
+This interactive map (below) shows the location of local agencies that have notified DWR of their intent to undertake sustainable groundwater management by deciding to become or form a groundwater sustainability agency (GSA).
+The boundaries of the proposed GSA areas are based on information submitted or approved by those agencies.
+While DWR makes every effort to provide accurate information, DWR has not reviewed all GSA boundary information contained in this map and makes no warranties as to the suitability of this map for any particular purpose.
+The GSA Formation Table should be referenced to determine the status of a local agency’s GSA formation notice.
+Not all GSA areas are shown on the map, as GIS shapefiles may not have been provided.
+Local agencies or GSAs should be consulted to determine parcel-level detail for proposed or exclusive GSA areas.

 If you have questions related to GSAs or have comments related to the interactive map please contact Mark Nordberg at Mark.Nordberg@water.ca.gov.
-The GSA Interactive Map was last updated on May 4, 2016.
+The GSA Interactive Map was last updated on June 24, 2016.